 God is doing great things and using our team in amazing ways.
 As we continue on our mission, we need people like you running the race with us.
-Learn a little about our foundation and check out the open positions below.
+Learn a little about our foundation.

 Purpose of Mountain Christian Church: